Disaster Services Emergency Services for Fire Damage

 • A source of income that does not exceed 100% of the Area Median Income (AMI)

-• Liquid assets that do not exceed $60,000 (excluding retirement and college savings accounts, cars, and other property)
+• $60,000 or less in liquid assets that can easily be converted to cash without a significant loss in value.
+These do not include retirement and college savings accounts, cars, and other property.

 The timeline of different fire incidents will vary depending on the severity of the situation.
 Tenants will be notified about the condition of their unit regarding the habitability and access to possessions.
 Department of Building Inspection (DBI) will work with property owners and landlords to provide building access for tenants.